borgbackup/borgbackup.github.io/releases/borg-1.2.rst

 and maintenance!

 Since Borg 1.2 is now stable, it will primarily receive fixes and minor additions, but not potentially problematic code changes.
-Principal development continues in master branch.
+Principal development continues in the master branch.

 Changelog summary
 -----------------